-The creative process is mesmerising to me, that moment when some pencil marks start to form a face, some brush strokes create that magical depth or the design concept comes together.
+The creative process has always been mesmerising to me, that moment when some pencil marks start to form a face, some brush strokes create that magical depth or the design concept comes together.

-I’m inspired and influenced by fashion, beauty, self expression, sub culture, feminism, animals, magazine editorials and design.
+I’m an artist and illustrator working primarily in graphite (aka pencil) but adding pops of colour to areas of emphasis.
+I feel inspired and influenced by fashion, beauty, self expression, sub culture, feminism, animals, magazine editorials and design.

 From being a young, shy child to now a sometimes still shy adult, creativity for me is self expression, but more importantly connection and communication.